Information about Arachnids

 Harvestmen are often mistaken for spiders, given their superficial eight-legged resemblance.
 However, they differ in a number of ways.
 Harvestmen (also commonly called daddy-longlegs) lack the silk glands that spiders possess, and therefore cannot spin silk webs.
 They also lack the venom glands that spiders possess, so even if you were to provoke a harvestman enough for it to bite, it would result in little more than a pinch.

-Harvestmen can be found in the dark and damp places of the world.
-Living among leaf litter and within stony crevices, opilionids are predators of many pest invertebrates such as mites, aphids, and caterpillars (Adams 1984; Allard 2005).
+Harvestmen can be found in the dark and damp places.
+Living among leaf litter, decaying wood, and within stony crevices, harvestmen are predators of many small invertebrates such as mites, aphids, and caterpillars (Adams 1984; Allard 2005).
 Researchers are still discovering surprising things about harvestmen.
-In addition to their unique chemical secretions and their role in pest control, the sheer diversity and abundance of these animals invites further research.
+In addition to their unique chemical secretions, the sheer diversity and abundance of these animals make them fascinating animals to study.

 Adams, J. 1984.
 The habitat and feeding ecology of woodland harvestmen (Opiliones) in England, Oikos 42: 361-370.